Embedding Email Hyperlinks in PDF Documents: What You Must Know

 by David Beníček

-Imagine you’re sending someone a PDF—maybe it’s your resume, a brochure, or a business proposal—and you want them to email you back.
-Instead of making them copy and paste your email address, you can add a link they can simply click.
+Imagine you’re sending someone a PDF—maybe it’s your résumé, a brochure, or a business proposal—and you want them to email you back.
+Instead of making them copy and paste your email address, you can embed your email in the PDF so they can click once and contact you instantly.

-How to Add an Email Hyperlink to Your PDF
+How to Add a Clickable Email Link (‘Mailto’) to a PDF

 - Import your PDF into our PDF to Word converter.